-Has God blessed you through the benevolence of another's time, talent or treasure?
-Thank God for those individuals and praise Him for their generosity.
-How has God used another's path of suffering to teach you how to live victoriously in Christ?
-Thank God for those individuals and praise Him for their example.
-Has Christ's path of humility and obedience stirred you to emulate His life?
-Thank God for Jesus and pray for willingness to obey His command, "Whoever wants to be my disciple must deny themselves and take up their cross and follow me." а or as long as I can remember, fear has been my constant companion.
+1. How has God blessed you through the benevolence of another's time, talent or treasure?
+(Thank God for those individuals and praise Him for their generosity.)

+2. How has God used another's suffering to teach you how to live victoriously in His Son?
+(Thank God for those individuals and praise Him for their example.)

+3. Has Christ's path of humility and obedience stirred you to emulate His life?
+(Thank God for Jesus and pray for a willingness to obey His command, "Whoever wants to be my disciple must deny themselves and take up their cross and follow me.")

+"He makes my feet like the feet of a deer; he causes me to stand on the heights."
+Psalm 18:33 or as long as I can remember, fear has been my constant companion.
 This distressing emotion seemed to reach a crescendo and accelerated into full-blown panic attacks in the second decade of my life.
 Awakened out of a sound sleep at 3 a.m., heart pounding out of my chest, I'd find myself awash in sweat feeling as if I was losing my mind, thinking I was going to die and secretly hoping I would, ending the terrifying experience.